Academic-ID/academicAI/Responsible AI in Academia.md

   applicability.
 Explicitly state any assumptions, limitations, or biases in the testing methodology or data that could affect the generalisability of the results.
 - Highlight uncertainties and aspects of the model that are not well understood.
 Be transparent about any knowledge gaps or open questions regarding the AI's behaviour or capabilities.
 - Frame findings as provisional hypotheses rather than definitive conclusions about AI capabilities in general.
-Use cautious and qualified language when interpreting the results, acknowledging that they are specific to the particular AI system and testing conditions.
-- Acknowledge that results may not generalise to other models, versions, or parameter settings.
+Use cautious and qualified language when interpreting the results, acknowledging that they are specific to the particular AI system and that results may not generalise to other models, versions, or parameter settings.

 ### Foster open science

 - Where safe, publish all code, data and models to enable replication and further research.
 - Provide complete and detailed documentation of the AI system and testing methodology to support the reproducibility and comparability of the results.
 - Engage in open peer review and solicit feedback from diverse perspectives to identify blind spots and improve the rigour of the research.
 - Participate in public discourse and multidisciplinary dialogues to collectively make sense of the findings and their potential societal consequences.